 Certainly, scientific developments or technologies ease our life, reduce geographic distances, improve our health, and lengthen our life expectancy, however we still have question they cannot answer.
-Besides, only three of the seven more industrialized countries appear among the 20 countries with the highest life expectancy.
-Unfortunately, a blind dependency of them can lead to neglect details that our life depends on.
+Besides, only three of the seven most industrialized appear among the 20 countries with the highest life expectancy.
+Unfortunately, a blind dependency on technologies can lead to neglect details that our life depends on.

 Electric pump.
 The automobilist’s statement, taken literally, is simple and clear.
 Unlike with the manual one, by using an electrical pump I would not have to exert physical force to inflate my ball.
 Certainly, a pump, whether manual or electric, forces air into inflatable objects, like my basketball.
 However, there are two main differences to take in account.
 First, the manual pump requires physical energy while the electric one works with electrical energy and does not necessitate to press on.

 Less effort.
 The second variance is stated by the passenger himself; there is no physical “effort” when using an electrical pump, that means that our muscles are not put into action, and we waste no energy.
 Is it normal in 2021 with technology prevents us from coping with toughness by providing machines to ease our life, although they lengthen distance between human and their environment and between human from another?
 Let do not forget the third couple word, (the) “best one”.